 Approximately 39,666 acres have been identified for possible acquisition.
+Approximately 982 acres have been identified as priority fee simple or less than fee simple acquisition.
 Sufficient lands have been identified to allow for a flexible implementation strategy over at least the next five years.
 The timing of any given acquisition will depend upon such considerations as: Governing Board policy; threats to the resource; availability of willing sellers; tract size; general market conditions; available staff resources, and availability of funds.